ice-csic-astroexotic/ML-Poppyns/docs/_site/tutorials/simulator.rst

 If you want to run simulations with a large parameter sweep, you can use the helper script called :code:`run_simulation_set` in the :code:`utilities.simulation_helper` folder.
 This script allows us to choose the type of simulation you want to run (:code:`simulate_population_dyn`, :code:`simulate_population_magrot_det` or :code:`simulate_population_full`) and to specify the relevant simulation parameters with two types of sampling, determined by the argument :code:`--sampling_type`.
+You can also specify the number of cores to use in order to run the simulation in parallel via the argument :code:`--processes`.

 If :code:`--sampling_type = grid`, you should provide the parameters in a linear spacing format :code:`--parameter [low] [high] [steps]`:

 ::

-  python utilities/simulation_helper/run_simulation_set.py --simulation_type simulate_population_dyn --output_dir simulated_data --kick_model "km_exp" --vk_c 100.0 200.0 100 --sampling_type grid
+  python utilities/simulation_helper/run_simulation_set.py --simulation_type simulate_population_dyn --save_dir simulated_data --vk_c 100.0 200.0 100 --sampling_type grid

-This example will run the dynamical simulation only and generate a sweep of :code:`100` uniformly spaced samples for the :code:`vk_c` parameter in the range :code:`[100.0, 200.0]` using the :code:`km_exp` kick model.
+This example will run the dynamical simulation only and generate a sweep of :code:`100` uniformly spaced samples for the :code:`vk_c` parameter in the range :code:`[100.0, 200.0]`.
+As this parameter is related to the :code:`km_exp` kick model, the script will first check if this model is properly set in the :code:`config_simulator.py` file.
+If not an error will be thrown.
 The results will be saved in the specified :code:`simulated_data` folder.
 If :code:`--sampling_type = random` you should provide the parameter ranges in the format :code:`--parameter [low] [high]` and specify the :code:`--sampling_size` argument, which sets the number of values drawn from a uniform distribution for each parameter.

 ::

-  python utilities/simulation_helper/run_simulation_set.py --simulation_type simulate_population_dyn --output_dir simulated_data --kick_model "km_exp" --vk_c 100.0 200.0 --sampling_type random --sampling_size 100
+  python utilities/simulation_helper/run_simulation_set.py --simulation_type simulate_population_dyn --save_dir simulated_data --vk_c 100.0 200.0 --sampling_type random --sampling_size 100

-This example will generate a sweep of :code:`100` randomly drawn samples for the :code:`vk_c` parameter in the range :code:`[100.0, 200.0]` using the :code:`km_exp` kick model.
+This example will generate a sweep of :code:`100` randomly drawn samples for the :code:`vk_c` parameter in the range :code:`[100.0, 200.0]`.
 The results will be saved in the specified :code:`simulated_data` folder.

 In the following, we list the parameters that can be swept with the simulation helper.